alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

   - own the Azure customer internal domain (**contoso.azure** here)
   - have conditional forwarder for the main customer domain(s): **contoso.internal**
   - have a default forwarder for anything else that is pointing to the Azure magic IP address
-- Azure hub Vnet
-  - has a private DNS zone attached for the privatelink.postgres.database.azure.com domain (for Private Link / Private Endpoint resolution)
+- Azure hub Vnet has a private DNS zone attached for the **privatelink.postgres.database.azure.com** domain (for Private Link / Private Endpoint resolution)
-  - is configured to send all DNS queries to **10.221.2.4** which is the IP address of the Internal Load-balancer of the Azure IaaS DNS servers
+- All Azure Vnets are configured to send their DNS queries to **10.221.2.4** which is the IP address of the Internal Load-balancer of the Azure IaaS DNS servers

 Now that we detailed the architecture, let's see some examples of DNS resolution from different sources to some targets.